rickcrook/ripple-rest/README.md

 ## Overview ##

 The Ripple-REST API provides a simplified, easy-to-use interface to the Ripple Network via a RESTful API.
-This page explains how to use the API to send and receive payments on Ripple.

 This fork makes changes to allow deployment to OpenShift.
 See upstream project for more information on Ripple-REST specifically.